sazidahmednassir/warehouse-client/README.md

 - For Authentication like Log in, Sign Up, I used firebase
 - Also used react firebase hooks & react router dom hooks for make work easy
-- Also Used react toaster for to show popup to the user -I used JWT for user verification and also user access to my item -For Backened I used Nodejs
+- Also Used react toaster for to show popup to the user
+- I used JWT for user verification and also user access to my item
+- For Backened I used Nodejs
-  -For database I used Mongodb
+- For database I used Mongodb
-  -For Server site server I used Heroku
+- For Server site server I used Heroku
-  -For Client site server I used firebase
+- For Client site server I used firebase